jubrealguy/Jubrealguy/README.md

 ## Welcome
-My name is Adebayo Jubreel, I am a programmer skilled in the C Language and Python, I do frontend jobs as I am vast with advanced HTML, advanced CSS and JavaScript.
+I am a programmer skilled in the C Language and Python, I do frontend jobs as I am vast with advanced HTML, advanced CSS and JavaScript.
 I am currently on a software engineering programme with ALX.

 I am available for any front end projects, also python and C projects.
 I am also willing to collaborate with young and seasoned programmers on technical projects